What techniques may help with a bicornuate uterus?

-Chiropractic, soft-tissue work and your own Forward-leaning Inversions may help release the broad and round ligaments.
+- Chiropractic, soft-tissue work and your own Forward-leaning Inversions may help release the broad and round ligaments.
 Specific stretches and exercises can release your psoas muscles.
-Read the Three Principles of Spinning Babies.
-The reason to do balancing activities is to give the uterus the most room available for baby to settle head-down as early in pregnancy as possible.

-Along with balancing activities for breech, drink 3-4 quarts of clear fluids a day, such as pure water, Red Raspberry Leaf tea, Chamomile tea, or Hibiscus tea.
-Milk is considered a solid as it turns to cheese in your stomach.
-Do as much as you can arrange for the next 10 weeks.
-Pay attention to maternal positioning, Rest Smart, etc. The most important time for fetal positioning is in the second trimester, not the third.
+- Along with balancing activities for breech, drink 3-4 quarts of clear fluids a day, such as pure water or red raspberry leaf, chamomile, or hibiscus tea.
+(Milk is considered a solid as it turns to cheese in your stomach.)

 An Aware Practitioner and some chiropractors/osteopaths may know these and other things that would help.